+Abstract.
 In this paper, we show that the hinge loss can be interpreted as the neg-log-likelihood of a semi-parametric model of posterior probabilities.
 From this point of view, SVMs represent the parametric component of a semi-parametric model fitted by a maximum a posteriori estimation procedure.
 This connection enables to derive a mapping from SVM scores to estimated posterior probabilities.
 Unlike previous proposals, the suggested mapping is interval-valued, providing a set of posterior probabilities compatible with each SVM score.
-This framework offers a new way to adapt the SVM optimization problem to unbalanced classification, when decisions result in unequal (asymmetric) losses.
-Experiments show improvements over state-of-the-art procedures.
+This framework offers a new way to adapt the SVM optimization problem when decisions result in unequal losses.
+Experiments on an unbalanced classification loss show improvements over state-of-the-art procedures.